Useful links:

 During the last years of their lives they lived apart, but only physically.
 They were made for each other in many ways and never really parted emotionally.
 Vera once said that living across the road from Gordon was a perfect arrangement - she said that when she'd had enough of his company she could just tell him to bugger off home!
 Gordon died on 1 July 2000 at Stapenhill, Burton and Vera died on 29 September 2013 in the Queens Hospital, Burton.
 They were both cremated at Bretby, Derbyshire.

-You can find pictures of Gordon and Vera and other members of the Woodward family at the bottom of Page 7 in the Albums section of my flickr photo website.
+You can find pictures of Gordon and Vera and other members of the Woodward family in the Albums section of my flickr photo website.

 Compiled by Graham Woodward, Nottingham, England (UK).